v0.7

 Curie Maven Gradle

-Configuration Curie.toml (~20 lines) pom.xml (100+ XML) build.gradle DSL
+Configuration Curie.toml (~20 lines) — declarative pom.xml (100+ XML) — declarative build.gradle — a step back to procedural DSL

-Incremental builds Built-in Plugin-dependent Built-in (complex)
+Incremental builds Built-in Plugin-dependent Built-in but complex

 Reproducible output Yes, default Extra plugin Extra plugin